sna7chfac3/discord-beerbot/README.md

    but replace `CLIENT_ID` with your client ID from your Discord application
 7. Select your server from the drop down and then click Authorize
 8. run `node main.js`

-After installing Node, installing discord.js and brewerydb-node with npm, just clone this repository then run edit main.js and enter your token and API keys in the proper locations.

 ## Commands